Open Science Conference Summary Video

 Communication is Key: Fostering Growth for the Next Generation

 Dennis Ojima, NC CSC Colorado State University director is connecting todays climate-science progress with tomorrows leadership through communication and investing in students and young professionals. <<Read More>>

 The NC CSC is one of eight regional climate centers created by the US Department of Interior to help meet the changing needs of land and resource managers across the US.
 The Center brings together the latest data, tools, and knowledge on the impacts of climate change, and works directly with resource managers to promote climate-informed conservation and provides researchers an opportunity to work with an engaged and proactive applied management community.

 The NC CSC is hosted by a consortium of nine institutions which provide expertise in climate science, ecology, impacts assessment, modeling, urban environments, and advanced information technology.
 This expertise is needed to deal with climate issues in the North Central US, where changes in temperature and precipitation could have significant effects environmental communities across the region.

-The ReVAMP concept will ultimately serve as an operational resource available resource managers interested in developing plans that respect the dynamic and changing climate.
-Through this model, we will focus on three critical stages:
+The ReVAMP concept will ultimately serve as an operational resource available to resource managers interested in developing plans that respect the dynamic and changing climate.
+Through this model, we will focus on three critical elements: